When should you consider a secured credit card?

 What is a secured credit card?

 A secured credit card uses money you place in a security deposit account as collateral.
 A security deposit gives lenders the confidence that you will pay them back, even if you have damaged credit or no credit history.
-That’s because if for some reason you fail to pay your bill, the lender can keep your deposit.
+That’s because if you fail to pay your bill, the lender can keep your deposit.

-How do secured credit cards work?
+How does a secured credit card work?

 - A secured credit card can help you establish or rebuild your credit.
 Making your monthly payments on time is just as crucial with a secured credit card as with a traditional card.
 Remember, if you default on your payments, the card issuer may keep your deposit.